 - 0-99.
 Courses primarily for freshmen or sophomores.
 Not available for graduate credit.

 - 200-299.
 Advanced undergraduate courses.
-Courses in the College of Business and Economics and specific departments as noted in the listings are open to freshmen and sophomores only with permission.
+Courses in the College of Business and specific departments as noted in the listings are open to freshmen and sophomores only with permission.
 Not available for graduate credit in the major field.

 - 300-399.
 Advanced undergraduate courses.
 Same as 200-299, but available for graduate credit in major field.